 "The Monolith" is the focal point of the park.
 It is a 14.12-meter high, highly symbolic sculpture consisting of 121 intertwined human figures, meant to represent the human desire to reach out to the divine.
 The carving of this monolith took over 14 years and involved work by the artist himself as well as 3 other stone carvers.
 In addition, 36 sculptural groups reside on the plateau around the monolith.

 "The Wheel of Life" is a sundial positioned at the very end of an 850-meter axis.
-Thematically, it continues the journey-of-life motif prevalent in the rest of the park.
-It represents eternity, with four human figures and a baby locked in a circle, floating in harmony.
+Thematically, it continues the journey-of-life motive prevalent in the rest of the park.
+It is represents eternity, with four human figures and a baby locked in a circle, floating in harmony.